 In 2009, Sharon was selected as the CCSA California Principal of the Year.

-New West has subsequently been named twice by the California Department of Education as a prestigious California Distinguished School (2009 and 2014).
+New West has subsequently been named thrice by the California Department of Education as a prestigious California Distinguished School (2009, 2014, and 2019).

 All full-time teachers in the core subjects must meet the same credentialing requirements as any public school teacher.
 All teachers must meet the “highly qualified” standard of the federal No Child Left Behind legislation.
 Teacher salaries and benefits are comparable to those provided by local school districts.
 Teachers are chosen for their demonstrated excellence in their fields of study, their ability to work collaboratively, their excitement about ongoing professional development, their understanding of the “different” needs of school children and their commitment to the opportunities available to charter schools.